 ADMI is the only vocational school selected — alongside four universities — for for the Netflix Creative Equity Scholarship Fund — a million programme funding tuition, accommodation, and living stipends for aspiring filmmakers across East Africa.
 As Screen Daily reported, Netflix is investing directly in training the next generation of African storytellers.
 Forbes covered the fund as part of Netflix's global creative equity initiative.

-Explore the Film and Television Production Diploma at ADMI — 18 months, ECTS-accredited, hands-on from day one
+Look at the Diploma in Film and Television Production — ECTS-accredited, hands-on from week one, portfolio-focused

-Apply for the May 2026 intake — spaces are limited and fill quickly
+Apply for the May 2026 intake — spaces are genuinely limited and the programme does fill up

-Start watching films critically — study how directors use camera angles, lighting, sound, and editing to tell stories.
-This analytical eye is the foundation of great filmmaking
+Start watching films with your brain switched on.
+Study how directors use cuts, angles, sound, and pacing.
+That analytical eye is where great filmmaking begins

 logo-01.8315cd3f.png&w=256&q=75)